 Mammoth Mountain Ski Area Snowfall History

 I started measuring Mammoth Mountain Snowfall during the March Miracle Storm Cycle of 1991.
-I installed duct tape on my poles and marked the first 18 inches and then up to the 3-foot mark.
+I installed duct tape on my poles and marked the first 18 inches, then extended it up to the 3-foot mark.

 Off the hill, we lived right below Canyon Lodge at the 8200-foot level.
-I started off measuring snow at that location with a 6-foot snow pole that I quickly extended up to 18.5 feet for the 92-93 Winter.
+I started measuring snow at that location with a 6-foot snow pole, which I quickly extended to 18.5 feet for the 1992-1993 winter.
 Our deck would also serve as the 24 total stations back in those days.

-As I recorded the snowfall I would post my findings in a notebook and yes also online on the original Mammoth BBS board.
+As I recorded the snowfall, I would post my findings in a notebook and also online on the original Mammoth BBS board.

-Measuring snow during that first storm cycle in 91 was so much fun that I have continued over the last 30+ years.
+Measuring snow during the first storm cycle in 1991 was so much fun that I have continuedto do so over the last 30+ years.
 Been blessed to be on the hill for over 95% of the snowfall events shown below from 1985 on.

-On average I find that the Powder Fields of Mammoth Mountain get around 30% more snow than is measured down at the Sesame Street snow study site.
+On average, I find that the Powder Fields of Mammoth Mountain receive around 30% more snow than is measured at the Sesame Street snow study site.

-A couple of years ago I was skiing on the third Tuesday of November and was walking over dirt to get to the 3 trails open.
-2 days later we had a 5-foot solid base of wind buff and you could ski off the top.
+A couple of years ago, I was skiing on the third Tuesday of November and was walking over dirt to get to the three trails that were open.
+Two days late, we had a 5-foot solid base of wind-blown snow, and you could ski off the top.

-All that heavy base snow when it falls early in the season is set up as a firm base that ends up taking months to melt off.
+All that heavy base snow that falls early in the season is set up as a firm base, which can take months to melt off.
 That base also turns into some perfect corn snow later in the Spring and during the early Summer months.

 Back in 2017, there was enough base to ski until August 6th, and back in 95, they kept access to the snow up top until August 16th.